Semiparametric Efficiency in Convexity Constrained Single Index Model: Introduction

-Our exposition is organized as follows: in Section \ref{sec:Estim} we introduce some notation and formally define the LLSE and the PLSE of $(m_0, \theta_0)$.
-In Sections \ref{sec:AsymLLSE} and \ref{sec:Asymplse} we state our assumptions, prove consistency, and give rates of convergence of the LLSE and the PLSE, respectively.
-In Section \ref{sec:SemiInf} we use these rates to prove efficiency and asymptotic normality of the PLSE and the LLSE of $\theta_0$.
-We discuss algorithms to compute the proposed estimators in Section \ref{sec:compute}.
-In Section~\ref{sec:Simul_Cvx} we provide an extensive simulation study and compare the finite sample performance of the proposed estimators with existing methods in the literature.
+Our exposition is organized as follows: in Section \ref{sec:Estim}, we introduce some notation and formally define the CLSE.
+In Section \ref{sec:CLSE}, we state our assumptions, prove consistency, and give rates of convergence for the CLSE.
+In Section~\ref{sec:SemiInf}, we detail our new method to prove semiparametric efficiency of the CLSE.
+We use this to prove $\sqrt{n}$-consistency, asymptotic normality, and efficiency (when the errors happen to be homoscedastic) of the CLSE of $\theta_0$.
+We discuss an algorithm to compute the proposed estimator in Section~\ref{sec:compute}.
+In Section~\ref{sec:Simul_Cvx}, we provide an extensive simulation study and compare the finite sample performance of the proposed estimator with existing methods in the literature.
+In Section~\ref{sec:real_data_analysis}, we analyze the Boston housing data \cite{harrison1978hedonic} and the car mileage data \cite{cars_1983} introduced in Examples~\ref{ex:boston} and~\ref{ex:car} in more details.
+In both of the cases, we show that the natural shape constraint leads to stable and interpretable estimates.
 Section~\ref{sec:discussion} provides a brief summary of the paper and discusses some open problems.

-Appendices~\ref{app:stepsPLSE} and~\ref{app:stepsLLSE} provide additional insights into the proofs of main Theorems~\ref{thm:Main_rate_PLSE} and \ref{thm:Main_rate_LLSE}, respectively.
-Appendix~\ref{app:add_simul} provides further simulation studies, whereas Appendix~\ref{sec:real_data_analysis} analyzes the Boston housing data and the car mileage data.
-Appendices~\ref{sec:proof:Estims}--\ref{sec:proof_semi} contain the proofs omitted from the main text.
+{Section numbers in the supplementary file are prefixed with ``S.".
+Section~\ref{app:sketchCLSE} of the supplementary file provides some insights into the proof of Theorem~\ref{thm:Main_rate_CLSE}, one of our main results.
+Section~\ref{app:add_simul} provides further simulation studies.
+Section~\ref{sec:proof:Estims} provides additional discussion on the identifiability of the parameters.
+Sections~\ref{app:proof:existanceCLSE}--\ref{sec:proof_semi} contain the proofs of our results.
+Section~\ref{sec:proof_of_eq:app_score_equation} completes our novel proof of semiparametric efficiency sketched in Section~\ref{sec:SemiCLSE}.}